-\begin{rem}We chose to restrict to stabilizing objects of degree $1$ to simplify the exposition.
-However, by keeping track of the gradings, the developed theory generalizes to stabilizing objects of arbitrary degree. \end{rem}
+\begin{rem}We chose to restrict to stabilising objects of degree $1$ to simplify the exposition.
+However, by keeping track of the gradings, the developed theory generalises to stabilising objects of arbitrary degree. \end{rem}

-In the following, we assign to a graded $\tE_1$-module $\cM$ over an $\tE_2$-algebra with stabilizing object $X$ an augmented semi-simplicial space $\maptwoshort{R_\bullet(\cM)}{\cM}$ up to higher coherent homotopy, called the \emph{canonical resolution}.
-It will be given as an augmented $\semisimpthick$-space for a topologically enriched category $\semisimpthick$ that is weakly equivalent to the semi-simplicial category.
-We begin by constructing $\semisimpthick$ from the underlying $\tE_{1,2}$-operad $\cO$ for which we recall the braided analogue of the category of finite sets and injections as introduced in \cite{RWW}.
+In the following, we assign to a graded $\tE_1$-module $\cM$ over an $\tE_2$-algebra with stabilising object $X$ an augmented semi-simplicial space $\maptwoshort{R_\bullet(\cM)}{\cM}$ up to higher coherent homotopy, called the \emph{canonical resolution}.
+It will be defined as an augmented $\semisimpthick$-space for a topologically enriched category $\semisimpthick$ weakly equivalent to the semi-simplicial category, constructed from the underlying $\tE_{1,2}$-operad $\cO$.
+We begin by recalling the braided analogue of the category of finite sets and injections, as introduced in \cite{RWW}.